Please select from the dropdown menu

 You must carry a buff or facemask, if we need to rescue you, you will be required to wear one, also there are sometimes shops around the course, which you may wish to use.

-In all races those running the longer course are placed above those running a shorter course unless otherwise specified.
+For the Ultramarathon races there are currently 4 classes Male, Female, Male Veteran (50 and over), Female Veteran (50 and over). where a race covers two distances those running the longer course are placed above those running a shorter course unless otherwise specified.

 Heat exhaustion is not serious and usually gets better when you cool down.
 If it turns into heat stroke it needs to be treated as an emergency.